Casey's: 2000s–2020s

-In January 2006, Casey's purchased Lincoln, Nebraska-based Gas 'N Shop.
-On August 7, 2006, Casey's agreed to purchase the 33-store HandiMart chain, based in Cedar Rapids, Iowa, in a $63 million deal.
+In January 2006, Casey's acquired Lincoln, Nebraska-based Gas 'N Shop, with 58 stores.
+In August 2006, Casey's agreed to purchase the 33-store HandiMart chain, based in Cedar Rapids, Iowa, in a $63 million deal.

-In March 2010, Alimentation Couche-Tard (operator of several convenience store chains, including Circle K) offered $1.9 billion for control of the company, and later announced a proxy fight for control.
-Casey's rejected Couche-Tard's offer and was successful in September 2010 in retaining its board of directors against Couche-Tard's nominated slate.
+In March 2010, Alimentation Couche-Tard, operator of several convenience store chains, including Circle K, offered $1.9 billion for the company and launched a proxy fight for control.
+In September 2010, 7-Eleven offered $2 billion for the company.
+Shareholders rejected Couche-Tard's offer and voted for retaining Casey's board of directors as opposed to voting for Couche-Tard's nominated slate.
+In November 2010, Casey's ended merger discussions with 7-Eleven.

-While Casey's and Couche-Tard were battling for company control, in September 2010, 7-Eleven offered a $2 billion bid for control of the company.
-Casey's and 7-Eleven engaged in discussions, but in November 2010 elected not to proceed with a merger.
+In February 2011, the company acquired 11 stores in Minnesota.
+In February 2016, the company launched a mobile app.
 In April 2016, Casey's opened a distribution center in Terre Haute, Indiana, the company's second.
-Casey's announced in 2017 that it plans to open about 10 new locations in western Ohio.

-Casey's announced plans in August 2018 to build a store in Huber Heights, Ohio.

-In 2018 Casey's announced under increasing pressure from outside investors to adopt a range of new digital initiatives including a new Fleet Card, mobile app, and loyalty program for Casey customers.
-The CEO announced in late 2018 the initiative would be complete by Quarter 1 of 2020.